Anabolic Steroid Abuse (cont.)

 Counseling and guidance that continues through high school and beyond has been shown to be effective in decreasing steroid use in the younger population.

-It seems that the of anabolic steroids in school in school kids may be decreasing, perhaps due to the education efforts and perhaps because of the negative publicity of high profile professional athletes who have been caught.
+It seems that the use of anabolic steroids in school-aged children may be decreasing, perhaps due to the education efforts and perhaps because of the negative publicity of high profile professional athletes who have been caught.

-According to the National Institute of Drug Abuse, National Institutes of Health, in 2011, the number of kids using steroids had decreased by more than 50% from a decade before.
+According to the National Institute of Drug Abuse, National Institutes of Health, in 2011, the number of kids using steroids had decreased from a decade before.

 Viewers share their comments